Barry Jones (boxer)

-Barry Jones (born 3 May 1974) is a Welsh former boxing world champion.
+Barry Jones (born 3 May 1974) is a Welsh former professional boxer who competed from 1992 to 2000, and has since worked as a boxing analyst and commentator.
 He won the WBO super featherweight championship in 1997, but was stripped of the title when his license was revoked by the British Boxing Board of Control after an anomaly was discovered during a brain scan.

-Boxing career
+Amateur career

 Jones began boxing at the age of ten, during which he trained at Ray Thorogood's Highfields gym.

 He was a junior fighter of note, claiming a silver medal at European level as well as competing in the World Amateur Boxing Championships.

+Professional career

-He turned professional in 1992 at the age of eighteen, and was trained by former British welterweight champion Pat Thomas.
+Jones turned professional in 1992 at the age of eighteen, and was trained by former British welterweight champion Pat Thomas.

 Jones' first four professional fights were all held in his home city of Cardiff and all set for six rounds.
 Jones beat emerging fighter Con McMullen, before a victory over journeyman Miguel Matthews followed by wins over Mike Deveney and Greg Upton.
 He followed these fights with his first professional bouts outside Wales, beating first Colin MacAuley in Solihull in April 1993, then a points victory over John White in an undercard fight in the build up to the Nigel Benn vs. Chris Eubank II bout at the Old Trafford in October.
 In November 1993 he fought twice, beating Neil Swain at Ystrad Mynach and then Peter Buckley in Cardiff.
 He finished the year with another points victory, against Midlands fighter Elvis Parsley.

 In January 1994, Jones beat Peter Buckley in Cardiff, his tenth straight professional win.
 His following bout against Kelton McKenzie was again on the undercard to another world title bout, Eubank's WBO super middleweight win over Sam Storey.
 Jones had three fights in 1995; the first on 25 May was his first ten-round bout, a points win over Justin Murphy in an eliminator for the British featherweight title.
 He completed the year with victories over Chris Jickells and Peter Buckley.

 Personal problems forced Jones to take a year out, working in Ireland.
 His return on 30 November 1996 saw him harshly awarded a draw against fellow Cardiff boxer, David Morris.
 Despite this, fight promoter Frank Warren managed to set up a match with the IBF Inter-Continental super featherweight champion Peter Judson.
 Fought at the Hillsborough Leisure Centre in Sheffield, the fight went the full distance of twelve rounds, Jones taking the title on points.
 He then successfully defended the title against Frenchman Affif Djelti.